samuelandersoncodes/kidomart/README.md

 * asgiref==3.7.2 - was installed as dependency with another package.
 * whitenoise==6.2.0 - was used to serve static files directly.
 * django-storages==1.14.2 - was used to configure the storage backend for static files to use AWS s3.

+## Testing

+Test cases and results can be found in the [TESTING.md](TESTING.md) file.
+This was seperated due to the size of the file.